dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ---

+## Why This Case Study Shows the Full Process

+This portfolio uses AI as a collaborative tool — not a black box.
+To make that transparent, this first case study documents the complete workflow: how I structured the prompt, what the AI returned, what I changed and why, how I verified the numbers, and what business insights I drew from the results.

+The remaining SQL case studies skip straight to the critical evaluation highlights and business insights.
+The process is the same; it only needs to be shown once.

+---

 ## The Prompt I Gave the AI

 Rather than asking vaguely for "revenue by country," I used a structured prompt framework